Denise Campbell (footballer)

 Denise Campbell (born 15 October 1979) is an English footballer.
-A tough-tackling midfielder, she played in the FA Women's Premier League National Division for Tranmere Rovers Ladies and Blackburn Rovers Ladies.
+She played as a midfielder in the FA Women's Premier League National Division for Tranmere Rovers Ladies and Blackburn Rovers Ladies.
 She was born in Liverpool.

 Club career

 Campbell captained Tranmere Rovers Ladies before leaving to join Blackburn in the 2006 close season.
 She scored on her home debut with a free-kick from 35 yards out as Rovers drew 1–1 at home to Leeds United Ladies.
 In August 2015 Campbell agreed to rejoin Tranmere Rovers.